grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

 1. Label the PR `no-backport` for now; this may change.

-1. Have someone, typically the Tech Writing team build engineer, generate a Markdown file from the _What's new in Cloud_ with the following conditions:
+1. Go to [Upload artifact for Grafana What's New](https://github.com/grafana/website/actions/workflows/generate-whats-new.yml) and generate a Markdown file from the _What's new from Grafana Labs_ by opening the **Run workflow** dropdown, filling in the fields, and clicking the **Run workflow** button

    - Filtered by the relevant Grafana version
    - Includes front matter for each entry